SimLi1333/vidra/docs/docs/topics/desicions/0020-docusaurus.md

     A popular documentation framework based on React, widely used in the Infrahub ecosystem.
 It allows us to maintain a consistent look and feel with other Infrahub tools.

 * **MkDocs**
-    A simpler, static site generator that is easy to set up and use.
-It is lightweight and has a straightforward configuration, but it does not provide the same level of customization and integration as Docusaurus.
+    A simpler static site generator that is easy to set up and use.
+It is lightweight and has straightforward configuration, but it does not provide the same level of customization and integration as Docusaurus.

 <Admonition type="note" title="Note">
 We also used **crd-ref-docs** to generate API documentation for our Custom Resource Definitions (CRDs).
-This is integrated into our CI pipeline and published automatically to GitHub Pages but this is indipendent of this desicion.
+This is integrated into our CI pipeline and published automatically to GitHub Pages, but this is independent of this decision.
 </Admonition>

 ## Decision Outcome